sadjorlolo/sarah-fullstack/README.md

 newly created review is available in the list of all reviews associated with that user.
 A single review must be selected before being updated or deleted.

+The application works through a series of back-end requests to the server.
+If a new user is created, the email and password are passed through the server to the API in the form of a POST request.
+A signed in user can access all reviews or only a single review by sending a GET request, with or without a review id.
+Using a specific review request, a user can send a DELETE request to delete a review or a PATCH request to update a review.
+By creating a brand new review, a user is sending a form full of data in a POST request.

+All of these are available actions for a signed in user because they are authorized with a token upon successful sign-in.

 ## Development Process

 The developmemt process for this application begin with designing the setup of